jfrohlich/angelman-consciousness/README.md

-plot_topo_AS_classic.m         #  This wrapper function calls the "classic" (i.e., original) FT topoplot function with thin countour lines effect_size.m                  # helper function: cohen's d makefigpretty.m                # Renders figure in format suitable for journal publication (This has been moved to Universal directory) ana_AS_find_sections_PHZ.m     # Finds appropraite sleep/wake sections to match using the findchangepts() function and taking into account posterior hot zone (PHZ) in sleep ana_AS_sleep_PHZ               # This is the function that tests our method of using PHZ to classify sleep into dreaming and no expereince.
-Use this to generate figures for reviewers. ana_AS_max_pow_wake.m          # Identifies sections of awake EEG to match with sleep on power (by finding the awake EEG with highest delta power) myresample.m                   # Fixes bug in the native Matlab function myround.m                      # Used for finding smoothing windows with gMLZ; this is a wrapper version of the native MATLAB round function that allows user to specify whether we should round towards nearest ODD integer.
+plot_topo_AS_classic.m         #  This wrapper function calls the "classic" (i.e., original) FT topoplot function with thin countour lines effect_size.m                  # helper function: cohen's d makefigpretty.m                # Renders figure in format suitable for journal publication (This has been moved to Universal directory) ana_AS_max_pow_wake.m          # Identifies sections of awake EEG to match with sleep on power (by finding the awake EEG with highest delta power) myresample.m                   # Fixes bug in the native Matlab function myround.m                      # Used for finding smoothing windows with gMLZ; this is a wrapper version of the native MATLAB round function that allows user to specify whether we should round towards nearest ODD integer.